Acropora echinata

-Acropora echinata is a species of acroporid coral that was first described by Dana in 1846.
+Acropora echinata is a species of acroporid coral that was first described by James Dwight Dana in 1846.
 Found in shallow, tropical, sheltered reefs in marine environments, it is found at depths of 8 to 25 m in clear water.
 The species is listed as vulnerable on the IUCN Red List, and has a decreasing population.
 It is not common but found over a large area, and is listed under CITES Appendix II.

 Description

 Acropora echinata colonies are made of flat, bottlebrush-like branches, with thin neatly-arranged branchlets.
 The tips of these branchlets are blue or purple, and the species is generally white or cream, but can be completely blue.
 The incipient axial and the axial corallites are indistinguishable, and the radial corallites are tube-shaped and short, and are not obvious or do not exist.
 It occurs in sheltered, tropical, shallow reefs at depths of 8 to 25 m in a marine environment of clear water, and can also be found on slopes of sand and the floors of lagoons.
 In aquariums it reaches diameters of up to 15 cm.